-Influence of Autoignition and Behavior of Pressure Wave on Knocking Intensity by using Multipoint Pressure Measurement and In-cylinder Visualization of the End-gas 2018-32-0001
+Influence of Autoignition and Pressure Wave Behavior on Knock Intensity Based on Multipoint Pressure Measurement and In-Cylinder Visualization of the End Gas 2018-32-0001

-In this study, the effect of autoignition behavior of unburned region on pressure wave formation and knock intensity were investigated.
-In the experiment, a single-cylinder gasoline engine capable of high-speed observation of the end gas was used.
-Visualization in the combustion chamber and light absorption spectroscopic measurement of the end gas were carried out, and the autoignition behavior of the unburned portion and the reaction history before autoignition were analyzed.
-By analyzing the multi-point pressure histories, the process of autoignition and pressure wave growth was analyzed.
-As a result, it was found that knocking intensity increases by autoignition and pressure wave interaction each other.
+In this study, the effect of autoignition behavior in the unburned end-gas region on pressure wave formation and knock intensity was investigated.
+A single-cylinder gasoline engine capable of high-speed observation of the end gas was used in the experiments.
+Visualization in the combustion chamber and spectroscopic measurement of light absorption by the end gas were carried out to analyze autoignition behavior in the unburned end-gas portion and the reaction history before autoignition.
+The process of autoignition and pressure wave growth was investigated by analyzing multipoint pressure histories.
+As a result, it was found that knocking intensity increases through interaction between autoignition and pressure waves.